-5.9.1 The get_arbiter function
+5.9.1 The get\arbiter function

-get_arbiter() is just a convenience on top of the various circus classes.
+get\arbiter() is just a convenience on top of the various circus classes.
 It creates a arbiter (class Arbiter) instance with the provided options, which in turn runs a single Watcher with a single Process.

-''' circus.get_arbiter (watchers, controller='tcp://127.0.0.1:5555', pubsub_endpoint='tcp://127.0.0.1:5556', stats_endpoint=None, env=None, name=None, context=None, background=False, stream_backend='thread', plugins=None) Creates a Arbiter and a single watcher in it. '''
+''' circus.get_arbiter(watchers, controller=None, pubsub_endpoint=None, stats_endpoint=None, env=None, name=None, context=None, background=False, stream_backend='thread', plugins=None, debug=False)

+Creates a Arbiter and a single watcher in it. '''
-•watchers - a list of watchers.
-A watcher in that case is a dict containing:

--name - the name of the watcher (default: None)

--cmd - the command line used to run the Watcher.

--args - the args for the command (list or string).

--executable - When executable is given, the first item in the args sequence obtained from cmd is still treated by most programs as the command name, which can then be different from the actual executable name.
-It becomes the display name for the executing program in utilities such as ps.

--numprocesses - the number of processes to spawn (default: 1).

--warmup_delay - the delay in seconds between two spawns (default: 0)

--shell - if True, the processes are run in the shell (default: False)

--working_dir - the working dir for the processes (default: None)

--uid - the user id used to run the processes (default: None)

--gid - the group id used to run the processes (default: None)

--env - the environment passed to the processes (default: None)

--send_hup: if True, a process reload will be done by sending the SIGHUP signal. (default: False)

--stdout_stream: a mapping containing the options for configuring the stdout stream.
+- •watchers a list of watchers.
+A watcher in that case is a dict containing: - -name the name of the watcher (default: None) - -cmd the command line used to run the Watcher. - -args the args for the command (list or string). - -executable When executable is given, the first item in the args sequence obtained from cmd is still treated by most programs as the command name, which can then be different from the actual executable name.
+It becomes the display name for the executing program in utilities such as ps. - -numprocesses the number of processes to spawn (default: 1). - -warmup\delay the delay in seconds between two spawns (default: 0) - -shell if True, the processes are run in the shell (default: False) - -working\dir the working dir for the processes (default: None) - -uid the user id used to run the processes (default: None) - -gid the group id used to run the processes (default: None) - -env the environment passed to the processes (default: None) - -send\hup: if True, a process reload will be done by sending the SIGHUP signal. (default: False) - -stdout\stream: a mapping containing the options for configuring the stdout stream.
 Default to None.
-When provided, may contain:

-class: the fully qualified name of the class to use for streaming.
-Defaults to circus.stream.FileStream refresh_time: the delay between two stream checks.
-Defaults to 0.3 seconds.

-any other key will be passed the class constructor.

--stderr_stream: a mapping containing the options for configuring the stderr stream.
+When provided, may contain: - \class: the fully qualified name of the class to use for streaming.
+Defaults to circus.stream.FileStream - \refresh\time: the delay between two stream checks.
+Defaults to 0.3 seconds. - \any other key will be passed the class constructor. - -stderr\stream: a mapping containing the options for configuring the stderr stream.
 Default to None.
-When provided, may contain:

-class: the fully qualified name of the class to use for streaming.
-Defaults to circus.stream.FileStream refresh_time: the delay between two stream checks.
+When provided, may contain: - \class: the fully qualified name of the class to use for streaming.
+Defaults to circus.stream.FileStream - \refresh\time: the delay between two stream checks.
 Defaults to 0.3 seconds.

+5.9.
+Circus Library 41

-any other key will be passed the class constructor.
+\any other key will be passed the class constructor.

--max_retry: the number of times we attempt to start a process, before we abandon and stop the whole watcher. (default: 5)

-•controller - the zmq entry point (default: 'tcp://127.0.0.1:5555')

-•pubsub_endpoint - the zmq entry point for the pubsub (default: 'tcp://127.0.0.1:5556')

-•stats_endpoint - the stats endpoint.
-If not provided, the circusd-stats process will not be launched. (default: None)

-•context - the zmq context (default: None)

-•background - If True, the arbiter is launched in a thread in the background (default: False)

-•stream_backend - the backend that will be used for the streaming process.
+- -max\retry: the number of times we attempt to start a process, before we abandon and stop the whole watcher. (default: 5) - •controller the zmq entry point (default: 'tcp://127.0.0.1:5555') - •pubsub\endpoint the zmq entry point for the pubsub (default: 'tcp://127.0.0.1:5556') - •stats\endpoint the stats endpoint.
+If not provided, the circusd-stats process will not be launched. (default: None) - •context the zmq context (default: None) - •background If True, the arbiter is launched in a thread in the background (default: False) - •stream\backend the backend that will be used for the streaming process.
 Can be thread or gevent.
-When set to gevent you need to have gevent and gevent_zmq installed. (default: thread)

-•plugins - a list of plugins.
-Each item is a mapping with:

--use - Fully qualified name that points to the plugin class

--every other value is passed to the plugin in the config option
+When set to gevent you need to have gevent and gevent\zmq installed. (default: thread) - •plugins a list of plugins.
+Each item is a mapping with: - -use Fully qualified name that points to the plugin class - -every other value is passed to the plugin in the config option - •debug If True the arbiter is launched in debug mode (default: False)

-'''

-from circus import get_arbiter
+''' from circus import get_arbiter

-'''

-'''

 arbiter = get_arbiter("myprogram", numprocesses=3)

 try:

 arbiter.start()

 finally:

 arbiter.stop()

 '''